louisitvn/slate/source/index.html.md

 BuilderJS comes with `init()` helper function allowing you to quickly initiate the builder and append it to your current web page.

 Simply include the BuilderJS JavaScript and CSS files to your HTML page and initiate it on page load.
-See sample code to see how easy it is to load a fully-functioning builder to your webpage.
+See sample code in the right panel, `javascript` tab, to see how easy it is to load a fully-functioning builder to your webpage.
 With minimum configuration like that, the builder loads with a default blank design page like below

 ![Default Blank Page](https://builderjs.s3.amazonaws.com/BuilderJS-00303.png "Default Blank Page")